coderefinery/neic-ahm-2021/slides.md

 ## Explain how to participate

 - It's obvious how to attend a lecture (or is it?)
 - But people don't yet know how to attend a course online.
+Main points:
   - Focus, don't be distracted.
 What to focus on.
   - Screen layout
   - How to use tools, layout screen